A BRIEF HISTORY OF COLCHESTER, ESSEX, ENGLAND

-In the 18th century Colchester had night watchmen who patrolled the streets at night but the first modern police force in Colchester was formed in 1836.
+In the 18th century Colchester had night watchmen who patrolled the streets at night but the first modern police force in the town was formed in 1836.
 The railway to London opened in 1843.
 By 1851 Colchester's population had reached 19,000.

 In the late 19th century Colchester became famous for engineering.
 Machines such as steam engines were made in the town.
-There was also some brewing and a boot and shoe making industry.
-On the other hand the silk industry died out by the late 19th century.
-The harbour at the Hythe faced competition from the railway but it continued to be important in the 19th century.
+There was also some brewing and a boot and shoemaking industry.
+On the other hand, the silk industry died out by the late 19th century.
+The harbor at the Hythe faced competition from the railway but it continued to be important in the 19th century.
 Much of the trade was coastal.
-Commodities like coal were bought from other parts of the country along the coat to Colchester.
+Commodities like coal were bought from other parts of the country along the coast to Colchester.

 During the Napoleonic war barracks were built in Colchester.
 Most of them were sold when the war ended in 1815 but new barracks were built in the 1850s and 1860s when Colchester became a garrison town.

 From 1819 Colchester had gas streetlights.
-The first cemetery in Colchester opened in 1856 and the first public library in Colchester opened in 1894.
+The first cemetery in Colchester opened in 1856 and the first public library in the town opened in 1894.
 In the early 19th century people obtained water from wells or pumps.
 In 1880 the town council decided to build a piped water supply.
 In 1882-3 a redbrick water tower was built, it is known locally as Jumbo.
-Meanwhile a volunteer fire brigade was formed in Colchester in 1878.
+Meanwhile, a volunteer fire brigade was formed in Colchester in 1878.

-Life in 19th century Colchester gradually improved.
-In the mid 19th century some sewers were built in the town centre but most people continued to use an earth closet.
+Life in Victorian Colchester gradually improved.
+In the mid 19th century some sewers were built in the town center but most people continued to use an earth closet.
 In the 1880s the council began building a proper system of sewers for the town.
 Castle Park opened in 1892.